AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 * `1515974400000`

-Here is how to create a Gantt chart with data in this format:
+This sample shows how to use dates in this format when you create a Gantt chart:

 ```
 // create data